Positselski duality in $\infty$-categories

-We know by \cref{lm:idempotent-then-comod-monoidal} and \cref{lm:free-contra-monoidal} that the cofree comodule functor and the free contramodule functor are both symmetric monoidal.
+We know by \cref{lm:coidempotent-then-comod-monoidal} and \cref{lm:free-contra-monoidal} that the cofree comodule functor and the free contramodule functor are both symmetric monoidal.
 By the arguments above, we know that the equivalence $\Comod_C\simeq \Contra_C$ is given by the compositions

 The composition from left to right is an op-lax symmetric monoidal functor, and the composition from right to left is a lax symmetric monoidal functor.
-Since they are both equivalences they are neccessarily also symmetric monoidal. \end{proof}
+Since they are both equivalences they are necessarily also symmetric monoidal. \end{proof}

-\begin{remark} We do believe that the above result to hold more generally.
-In fact, we believe it should hold for all coseparable cocommutative coalgebras, as this holds in the $1$-categorical situation.
+\begin{remark} We do believe that the above result holds more generally for all coseparable cocommutative coalgebras.
+These are coalgebras where the comultiplication admits a section, rather than being an equivalence as in the case of coidempotent coalgebras.
+This coseparable generalization of \cref{thm:Positselski-duality-coidempotent} does hold in the $1$-categorical situation.
 However, it will in general not be a monoidal equivalence, due to the lack of monoidal structures. \end{remark}